Margaret Barbour: Quotes

-Honours/Affiliations
+Honours/affiliations

 In addition to the CBE and the DBE, Margaret Barbour was a Deputy Lieutenant of Tyne and Wear, an honorary doctor of business administration as awarded by the University of Sunderland, as well as an honorary doctor of civil law as awarded by the University of Newcastle upon Tyne.

 She is also a past president of the Royal Warrant Holders Association and the first woman to hold this position, the chairman of J. Barbour & Sons and the chairman of the Barbour Charitable Trust, founded in 1988.

+In 2021, Barbour received a 2020 Lifetime Achievement award from the Entrepreneurs' Forum.